 See Dave Roberts’ articles on How Walkable is Your Community Part 1 and Part 2.

-Pop-up Parks: Communities need to visualize crosswalks or roundabouts and how they slow traffic or the transformation of a vacant lot into a park with shade, picnic tables, greenery, games for kids and even an outdoor movie theater.
-Citizen input is a must in developing the plans, so the team relies on surveys, voting boards or comment cards to collect opinions.
-Read Winrock International’s story on the pop-up park and see more Stuttgart pop-up park photos.
+Pop-Ups and Pocket Parks: Communities need to visualize crosswalks or roundabouts and how they slow traffic or the transformation of a vacant lot into a park with shade, picnic tables, greenery, games for kids and even an outdoor movie theater.
+The team relies on these pop-ups so the communities can imagine the transformation and generate excitement.
+SPAN also gathers input through surveys, voting boards or comment cards.
+Stuttgart’s pop-up of a pocket park and crosswalks spurred the city to move forward with plans, breaking ground on the park one year later with crosswalk installations coming soon.

 U.S. Bike Route

 Bike trails and paths connect everyday destinations in towns and offer recreation in state parks.
-SPAN is also working with the Arkansas Bicycle and Pedestrian Transportation Plan which has proposed a route to become part of the U.S. Bike Route 80, connecting Arkansas to neighboring states and linking communities to a growing network of trails.
+SPAN worked with the Arkansas Bicycle and Pedestrian Transportation Plan to map U.S. Bike Route 80 which begins in North Little Rock and snakes through eastern Arkansas to West Memphis.
+The route will connect Arkansas to neighboring states and link communities to a growing network of trails.
+Read Heber Springs Sun Times article.